neoforged/Documentation/docs/resources/client/models/items.md

 The client items are stored within the `ModelManager`, which can be accessed through `Minecraft.getInstance().modelManager`.
 Then, you can call `ModelManager#getItemModel` or `getItemProperties` to get the client item information by its [`ResourceLocation`][rl].

 :::warning
-These are not to be confused with [baked models][bakedmodels], which contain the models quads that are actually rendered in-game.
+These are not to be confused with [baked models][bakedmodels], which define the models, along with their quads, that are actually rendered in-game.
 :::

 ## Overview